Your Remote Year Questions, Answered

 How does Remote Year differ from taking my fully-remote job to a coworking space abroad?

 Remote Year provides an unique, cultural experience and a community, which are the main differences, in my opinion.
-Taking your fully remote job and traveling the world can be simple and rather straightforward - you can work from coworking spaces in most major cities, spend however long you want in a city, and when you’re ready, you can move on.
+Taking your fully remote job Affiliate link and traveling the world can be simple and rather straightforward - you can work from coworking spaces in most major cities, spend however long you want in a city, and when you’re ready, you can move on.
 First, with Remote Year, you’re becoming part of a community - of friends, of travel buddies, of talented professionals, of a network for a lifetime.
 Remote Year provides structure, which means less time for every individual spent in finding a fully-vetted place to live, a dependable working environment, a pre-arranged “transition day” of travel to the next city on the itinerary, incredible Experience Managers and operations staff on the ground in each city.

 Does Remote Year work with people who require visas to travel to the destination countries?